MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 ### Create tasks for arbitrary operations

 You can define custom tasks in the *tasks.vs.json* file for any arbitrary operation.
-You might define a task to display the name of the currently selected file in the **Output** window or list the files in a specified directory.
+You might define a task to display the name of the currently selected file in the **Output** window or list the files in a specified folder.

 #### Example: Display name of currently selected file